charliecalvert/CloudNotes/Assignments/GitNewRepo.md

 ### Identify a repository {#id-git}

 You can identify a repository by looking for the hidden directory named **.git**.
-If that file exists, then you are in the root of a git repository.
+If that file exists, then you are in the root of a Git repository.

-In this listing, you can tell that the file called **README.md** is in a git repository because a long (l) listing (ls) of the directory with the hidden flag (a) reveals the existence of the .git folder:
+In this listing, you can tell that the file called **README.md** is in a Git repository because a long (l) listing (ls) of the directory with the hidden flag (a) reveals the existence of the **.git** folder:

 ```bash
 $ ls -la